|

 The

-Middle Ages had prisons
+Middle Ages had

-became covered with penitentiaries.
+World became covered with penitentiaries.

-The shock of corporal punishment and
+shock of corporal

-only on the surface.
+their differences only on the surface.

-This is a scaling transistion from one method of
+This is a scaling transistion

-social control to another.
+from one method of social control to another.

 Rather than conceptualizing

-defying the authority of the King as defying God, defiance of the authority
+defying the authority of the King as defying God,

-previously transferred collectively to the
+authority previously transferred

-people is seen as a
+collectively to the people is seen as

-breach of the social contract between culture members.
+social contract between culture members.

-People, no
+People, no longer punished

-longer punished for apostasy, are instead
+for apostasy, are instead excommunicated.

 Society islolates and 'reforms' them by